 1. INTRODUCTION

-The WMO Global Basic Observing Network (GBON) is a subset of the surface‑based subsystem of the WMO Integrated Global Observing System (WIGOS), used in combination with the space‑based subsystem and other surface‑based observing systems of WIGOS, to contribute to meeting the requirements of Global Numerical Weather Prediction (NWP), including reanalysis in support of climate monitoring.
+The WMO Global Basic Observing Network (GBON), designed and defined at a global level, is the basic surface-based observing network that is essential to support Global Numerical Weather Prediction (NWP) [Johnson].
+The GBON [Johnson] is a subset of the surface‑based subsystem of the WMO Integrated Global Observing System (WIGOS), used in combination with the space‑based subsystem and other surface‑based observing systems of WIGOS, to contribute to meeting the requirements of Global NWP [Johnson], including reanalysis in support of climate monitoring.

 Over the last several decades, NWP has emerged as the common foundation of all weather and climate services for nations big and small.